olaf-ys/NLP---News-Topic-Identification/README.md

 ## What I did
 **1. NLP**\
 In this project, I applied text mining techniques to the AG news corpus to classify the news based on their categories.
 First, I cleaned up and converted the txt file into csv format.
 Second, I randomly sampled 5000 data points from 4 categories:  'Business', 'Entertainment', 'Sports', 'Sci/Tech', and split the sampled data into a train set and test set.
-Then, I preprocessed the text data by using regular expressions, tokenizing the text, removing stop words, and lemmatizing the tokens.
+Then, I preprocessed the text data by using regular expressions, tokenizing , removing stop words, and lemmatizing.

 After preprocessing, I applied vectorization and embedding to preprocessed documents.
 For vectorization, I used BoW (Bag of Words) and TF-IDF (Term Frequency - Inverse Document Frequency).
 For embedding, I trained a Word2Vec model and loaded a pre-trained GloVe model("glove-wiki-gigaword-100") and calculated their average, TF-IDF weighted average, and IDF-weighted average.